SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 because this value must be incremented after each failed login attempt.

-If a named value in your code is not going to change, it should always be declared as a constant with the ``val`` keyword.
+If a named value in your code is not going to change, it should always be declared as a constant with the ``let`` keyword.
 Variables should only be used for named values that need to be able to change their value.